Iamkemical/MovieApp/README.md

 # Contributing
 With the API and Web Project fully secured using JWT and Cookie Auth, contributions are needed to build other security functionalities into the API and Web Project.
-Unit testing of MVC Controller hasn't been done yet
+Unit testing of MVC Controller hasn't been done yet.
+You can also port the application to .NET 6.

 # Contributors
 Isaac Gabriel